wp-plugins/memphis-documents-library/readme.txt

 <https://support.google.com/a/answer/1071518?hl=en>

-= Memphis Documents Library Features =

-A documents library for WordPress.
-This documents library features:

-* Batch Upload of files into the system (Beta)
-* Upload media files that match WordPress's whitelist.
-This whitelist is configurable from the WordPress menus.
-* Download tracking of media
-* Posts created for each new media upload, showing information of the specific file.
-* Version control, allows you to view and revise to older version of your file.
-* The ability to share you files on other websites.
-* Referential file methodology.
-This allows for the updating of a file while the link remains the same.
-* Importing of document libraries into your current library, or just migrating to another website.
-* Exporting you documents libraries for safe backup and store, migration to another website or sharing with someone else.
-* The ability to create categories, edit categories and delete categories.
-* Search for files using the WordPress search.

 = Uninstalling Mempihs Documents Library =

 When you uninstall the documents library make sure you export all your important files. **All data will be removed on completion of uninstall, this includes files, directories, posts, and media.**